Self-organisation in cellular automata with coalescent particles: qualitative and quantitative approaches: Particle-based organisation: quantitative results

 In this section, we extend the Theorems~\ref{thm:Entry} and \ref{thm:density} to automata that factorise onto a gliders automaton, and discuss conditions for the extension of Theorem~\ref{thm:rate}.
 In Section \ref{sec:defects}, we exhibited a general method to find such a factor using experimental intuition when such a factor is not obvious.
+In other words, we extend our results to automata that admit a particle system $(\P,\pi,\phi)$, where $\P = \{-1,+1\}$ and $\phi$ updates the particle positions similarly to a gliders automaton.\sk